Skip to content

 Why you’ll enjoy it

-The weather is excellent, the snow is fabulous, and there are lots of great events that happen in February during the ski season.
+The weather is excellent, the snow is fabulous, and many great events happen in February during the ski season.

 February definitely shows the French Alps and Pyrenees off at their very best.